OUR PROGRAMS

 TNR PROGRAM

-By partnering with Logan’s Run Rescue, Safe Pet Project helps to control the overwhelming population of feral cats in our community by trapping, spaying/neutering and returning the cats to the area that they were trapped.
+By partnering with Genesis Animal Care, Safe Pet Project helps to control the overwhelming population of feral cats in our community by trapping, spaying/neutering and returning the cats to the area that they were trapped.
 The cats also get a rabies vaccine, a check up and dewormed so that they can remain healthy in their environment.

 COMMUNITY ASSISTANCE PROGRAM

-Safe Pet Project serves residents of Union and Towns Counties in Georgia, providing needs-based temporary services to clients to provide veterinary care to their pets.
+Safe Pet Project partners with Nottely Oaks Animal Hospital to serve residents of Union and Towns Counties in Georgia, providing needs-based temporary services to clients to provide veterinary care to their pets.
 We require spay/neuter surgery on all pets provided assistance if the pet is not spayed/neutered.

 FREE MICROCHIPPING PROGRAM